FionViber/XiaoHammerLauncher/README.md

 [简体中文](README.zh-Hans.md) / [繁體中文](README.zh-Hant.md)

+## What Is It

+Xiao Hammer Launcher is a native single-file Windows launcher driven by an INI file.

 ## What It Does

 Put the EXE beside an INI file with the same base name.
 The INI decides what the launcher does.